samuelcardillo/MMORPGMaker-MV/README.md

 ---

 ### Launch steps

 1. `git clone` the repo

-2. Get to the `MMOMZ/develop` branch
+2. Check that you're on to the `MMOMZ/develop` branch

 3. Install [NodeJS](https://nodejs.org/en/) then run `npm install` in the `server/` folder